 the identity of any persons who effectively run or who may influence branch operations;

-the identity of the persons in the undertaking, or external to the undertaking in the case that the undertaking has outsourced key functions that are responsible for key functions within the branch;
+the identity of the persons in the undertaking, or external to the undertaking in the case that the undertaking has outsourced key functions that are responsible for key functions within the branch.

-information on the policies and processes established by the undertaking to ensure that those persons are fit and proper.

 Third-country insurance undertakings should also provide:

 a description of the specific requirements concerning skills, knowledge and expertise applicable to the persons who effectively run the branch operations, the general representative of the branch and any other persons that have key functions relating to the branch; and

-a description of the undertaking’s process for assessing the fitness and the propriety of the persons responsible for the branch operations, the general representative of the branch and any other persons that have key functions relating to the branch
+a description of the undertaking’s process for assessing the fitness and the propriety of the persons responsible for the branch operations, the general representative of the branch and any other persons that have key functions relating to the branch.

-Risk management system including the ORSA
+Risk management system including the Own Risk and Solvency Assessment

 The following information should be reported by third-country insurance undertakings regarding their risk management system of branch operations: